yamalcaraz/mini-projects/README.md

 # mini-projects

-Mini projects for blog and from online courses
+These are some of my mini/side projects for blog and from online courses.

+Feel free to view the website [here](https://yamalcaraz.github.io/).